comius/dedekindreals/doc/05-DD-Floats.md

 **Trisect function of a,b,p shall return x,y, such that a<x<y<b and that x,y are epsilon in given precision apart.**

 *Rationale:* Number x<y are used upstream by Lemma 6.16.
-We optimize on the evenness of splitting the a and b.
+We optimise on the evenness of splitting the a and b.

-*Verification:*
+*Verification:* Verify using random values and test that property holds.

 **Coverage**: trisect